Kushan Empire: Kushans and Buddhism

 The Kushans inherited the Greco-Buddhist traditions of the Indo-Greek Kingdom they replaced, and their patronage of Buddhist institutions allowed them to grow as a commercial power.
-Between the mid-1st century and the mid-3rd century, Buddhism, patronized by the Kushans, extended to China and other Asian countries through the Silk Road.
+Between the mid-1st century and the mid-3rd century, Buddhism, patronised by the Kushans, extended to China and other Asian countries through the Silk Road.

 Kanishka is renowned in Buddhist tradition for having convened a great Buddhist council in Kashmir.
 Along with his predecessors in the region, the Indo-Greek king Menander I (Milinda) and the Indian emperors Ashoka and Harsha Vardhana, Kanishka is considered by Buddhism as one of its greatest benefactors.

 During the 1st century AD, Buddhist books were being produced and carried by monks, and their trader patrons.
 Also, monasteries were being established along these land routes that went from China and other parts of Asia.
 With the development of Buddhist books, it caused a new written language called Gandhara.
 Gandhara consists of eastern Afghanistan and northern Pakistan.
 Scholars are said to have found many Buddhist scrolls that contained the Gandhari language.

 The reign of Huvishka corresponds to the first known epigraphic evidence of the Buddha Amitabha, on the bottom part of a 2nd-century statue which has been found in Govindo-Nagar, and now at the Mathura Museum.
 The statue is dated to "the 28th year of the reign of Huvishka", and dedicated to "Amitabha Buddha" by a family of merchants.
 There is also some evidence that Huvishka himself was a follower of Mahayana Buddhism.
 A Sanskrit manuscript fragment in the Schøyen Collection describes Huvishka as one who has "set forth in the Mahāyāna."

 The 12th century historical chronicle Rajatarangini mentions in detail the rule of the Kushan kings and their benevolence towards Buddhism: